Skip to main content

 7. American Nurses Association. (n.d.).
 Streamlined evidence-based RN tool: Catheter associated urinary tract infection (CAUTI) prevention. https://www.nursingworld.org/~4aede8/globalassets/practiceandpolicy/innovation--evidence/clinical-practice-material/cauti-prevention-tool/anacautipreventiontool-final-19dec2014.pdf

 This page titled 21.3: Preventing CAUTI is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.